biocryst/gc/README.md

 Usage: gc \<folder\> [scores]

-where "folder" contains folded decoys, and scores (optional argument) is the Rosetta score file.
+where "folder" contains input structures, and scores (optional argument) is their score file.

 The output clusters fill be written into the "<folder>_clusters" directory.